 In my spare time, I like to enjoy creative expression.
 Whether it be through savouring great food and drinks, watching movies and series, listening to music, or picking up my camera … there’s a lot I like.
 I tried to voice some of that appreciation by starting the e-zine CULTURESHOCK.
 That has taken me to some amazing opportunities, including interviewing some of my favourite bands and trying to capture some of their shows through my lens.

-My favourite thing, however, is exploring life with Kim.
-She’s absolutely crazy about travelling and has kindled that in me.
+My favourite thing, however, is exploring life with my family.
+Kim’s absolutely crazy about travelling and has kindled that in me.
 She enjoys beauty in life and is an inspiration to me.
 She also challenges me to rethink my positions on all life matters.
 I’ve become a better theologian through that, not because of my great theology, but because of the more passionate encounter with God.